• Skip to primary navigation

 Some even compare the flavor of chanterelle mushrooms with that of peach or apricot (without the sweetness).

-Additionally, some chanterelle mushrooms tend to have a subtle earthy taste, considering that they grow close to nature.
+Also, some chanterelle mushrooms tend to have a subtle earthy taste, considering that they grow close to nature.

-Though these mushrooms have a flavor of their own, you can manipulate it by how you prepare them.
+These mushrooms have a flavor of their own, you can manipulate it by how you prepare them.

 For instance, preparing them with minimal ingredients will help bring out their natural flavor at best.